AFFF Lawyers Review Firefighting Foam Cases Nationwide

 Allegations Raised in Firefighting Foam Class Action Lawsuits

-The lawyers at Saiontz & Kirk, P.A. are reviewing both individual AFFF cancer lawsuits and firefighting foam class action lawsuits for individuals and families throughout the United States.
-According to allegations presented in the litigation, manufacturers have:
+The firefighting foam lawyers at Saiontz & Kirk, P.A. are reviewing both individual AFFF foam lawsuits and AFFF foam class action lawsuits for individuals and families throughout the United States.
+According to allegations presented in the AFFF litigation, manufacturers have:

 - Knowingly and recklessly failed to conduct comprehensive studies on the side effects of AFFF and cancer among individuals exposed to the firefighting foam;